 Research base 0/3

 Research support 1/2

 Number of consumer ratings 2/3

 Learn More about the User Experience Rating

 No information yet

 Available for: Android; iOS 6.0 or later (iPhone, iPad, iPod touch)

-Languages Available in: English, Danish, Finnish, German, Swedish
+Languages Available: English, Danish, Finnish, German, and Swedish

 Practice of mindfulness meditation is associated with decreased stress response (e.g. Grossman, Niemann, Schmidt, & Walach, 2004).
 Brief mindfulness programs show promising results in an online context.
 In an RCT (Cavanagh et al., 2013), 104 students (age range 19-51 years) were randomly allocated to a wait-list control or to a two-week, self-guided, online, mindfulness-based intervention, which included an invitation to daily mindfulness meditation practice.
 Immediately following the two-week program, the treatment group showed reduced stress and symptoms of anxiety and depression, with small to medium magnitudes of effect in intention to treat analysis.
 A strong association was found between improvements in mindfulness and reductions in self-reported stress and anxiety/depression.